SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

    and this section should be updated based on the outcome of that radar.

-Because an addition operator was defined earlier, there is no need to reimplement the addition process here.
+Because an addition operator was defined earlier, you don't need to reimplement the addition process here.
-Instead, the addition assignment operator function takes advantage of the existing addition operator function, and uses it to set the lefthand value to itself plus the right value.
+Instead, the addition assignment operator function takes advantage of the existing addition operator function, and uses it to set the left value to be the left value plus the right value:
-For example:

 .. testcode:: customOperators